 For Social Media: You need to make your program as easy to use as possible.
 We all know social media sites drive major traffic.
 So make sure it’s easy for your customers to share their link and for referrals to do the necessary steps.

-Referral software allows shared links via social media to display by way of open graph tags.
+Allows shared links via social media to display by way of open graph tags.
 The thumbnail associated with the shared link will appear just as you had planned.

 For Email: The customer’s user dashboard should allow for easy sharing by email.
 Meaning, the customer should have the option to choose their email provider and automatically be able to sign-in to start sharing.
 This also means providing customers with an easy to use email form where they simply add their contact’s email and send.